grafana/plugin-ui/src/components/Auth/README.md

 ## Adding your own auth methods

 You can extend the component with your custom auth method(s) by passing it to the `Props` under `customMethods` array.
-Your custom methods will be rendered as a part of the methods list.
+Your custom methods will be rendered as a part of the methods list, you don't need to specify it under `visibleMethods` unless you want to render only specific methods or change the methods order in the list.
 Once user selects your custom method, the respective component will be rendered.

 `customMethods` is an array of the following objects: